 Lamination is a process that not only protects the print but also enhances its aesthetic qualities.
 It can be applied to coated papers and boards with a weight above 250 g/m².

 • Mandatory lamination: For some products, lamination is required.
-Detailed information can be found in the "How to Prepare" section for specific products.
+Detailed information can be found in the “How to prepare” section for specific products.

-Requirements and Notes for Selectively Varnished UV and 3D Elements
+Requirements and notes for selectively varnished UV and 3D elements

 • Minimum line thickness: 0.4 mm.

-• Minimum spacing between elements: 0.5 mm.
+• Minimum distance between elements: 0.5 mm.

 • Minimum text size: 10 pt.